 Primary Care Physician, Health Equity and Cancer Control Researcher

 In addition to her participation with the ACS GDG, Dr. Carmen Guerra is a current member of the National Board of Directors for the ACS.
 She also co-chairs the Diversity, Equity and Inclusion committee for the ACS.

 At the Abramson Cancer Center, Dr. Guerra founded and currently co-directs 2 patient navigation programs focused on the underserved populations of Philadelphia.
 These programs have increased access to cancer screenings.

 She is the recipient of several NIH and ACS grants that have supported her research to better understand and overcome barriers to cancer screening.
 She is also the recipient of the Amos Medical Faculty Development Program fellowship from the Robert Wood Johnson Foundation.

-Dr. Guerra is board-certified internist and a fellow of the American College of Physicians.
+Dr. Guerra is a board-certified internist and a fellow of the American College of Physicians.
 She completed her MD at the University of Rochester School of Medicine and Dentistry and her internship and residency in internal medicine at Strong Memorial Hospital.
-She completed a MS in Clinical Epidemiology at the University of Pennsylvania.
+She completed an MS in Clinical Epidemiology at the University of Pennsylvania.